geigerzaehler/beets-alternatives/README.md

 * Update tags if the modification time of the external file is older then that of the source file from the library.

+* **`--[no-]create`** If the `removable` configuration option is set and the external base directory does not exists, then the command will ask you to confirm the creation of the external collection.
+These options specify the answer as a cli option.

 Configuration
 -------------